 Your fellow Instagram users (well, the ones you don’t already know in real life, anyway) only know as much about you as you reveal in your Instagram profile.

 Indeed, the only detail you need to reveal in your profile is your Instagram user name—which could be anything, really.

-To edit your profile, tap the profile button in the bottom-right corner of the page, tap the Edit Your Profile button, then add—or delete—any personal details you like.
+To update your Instagram privacy settings — go to profile, tap the profile button in the bottom-right corner of the page, tap the Edit Your Profile button, then add—or delete—any personal details you like.

 5. Wipe photos off Instagram’s photo map

 Instagram boasts a nifty feature that pins any photos you choose to a “photo map” that’s viewable from your profile.

 Snap the vista from, say, the top of the Empire State Building, and other Instagram users will see it pinned to a map of midtown Manhattan, if you so choose.